 Baby Nursery – Top Tips to Create an Allergy-free Baby’s Room

 1. Test the indoor environmental conditions of your home.
 It is always a good idea to first test your home for: molds, dust mites, pet dander, cockroach allergens, fiberglass fibers, formaldehydes and other pollutants.
-There are several types of dust mite, mold and allergen test kits available starting at $39.95
+There are several types of dust mite, mold and allergen test kits available starting.

 2. Use HEPA air purifiers in the baby nursery.
 A good HEPA (high efficiency particulate absolute) air cleaner can remove up to 99.95% of airborne allergens from your household air!
 A high-grade air purifier is essential for allergy suffers in order to achieve excellent indoor air quality.
 HEPA air purifiers do require periodic filter replacement, but clean air in the nursery is a must.
 Both the Blueair and Hamilton Beach machines are favorite choices for a small nursery.
 If you have a baby with asthma, then the IQAir is the air cleaner of choice.